 - Not a True All-in-One Platform: Thinkific does allow you to do run other businesses such as memberships, digital products, and coaching.
 However, there is no dedicated tool for it.
 You’d have to improvise with the tools available to you.

-For a full vetting of Thinkific, read our Thinkific review article.
+For a full vetting of this Teachable alternative, read our Thinkific review article.

-Podia comes as a true all-in-one platform with everything you need to create courses, sell memberships, and even digital products, all with a click of the button.
+Podia comes as an all-in-one platform with everything you need to create courses, sell memberships, and even digital products, all with a few clicks.

 Its interface is super intuitive, and it allows you to create beautiful, high-converting sales pages, even if you don’t know how to code.
 Its tools allow you to create and manage courses, launch email marketing campaigns, securely process payments, and much more.